phanmemkhoinghiep/homeassistant/custom_components/tts_viettel/readme.txt

-#Register Viettel TTS Account and get Token at: https://viettelgroup.ai/en
+Register Viettel TTS Account and get Token at: https://viettelgroup.ai/en

-#We need create a folder with name is tts in your homeassistant local folder to store tts file
+We need create a folder with name is tts in your homeassistant local folder to store tts file (/config/www/tts)

+Develop based on Python orignal source code at: https://viettelgroup.ai/document/tts

-# Thank you!
+Thank you!